Why videos make more sense in our classrooms today?

+Aren’t there some instances where few things just make sense.
+They do it so strongly that we end up not knowing how to even question them.
+That’s exactly how using videos for learning in the current times makes complete sense.
+But why?
 The answer lies in the way our society has evolved over the past 50 years.
 Let’s go a little deeper into this.

 However, with the advent of smartphones, Internet, video-streaming sites like Youtube and with TV becoming so popular, the way the current generation accepts content is drastically different.
 We are flooded with videos all around us.
 For the ever so busy with work parents of today, if a child is crying, they will open up their smartphones and start playing a YouTube video.
-More concerned parents may play a nursery rhyme with animated characters, someone who is just not bothered may end up playing even a Bollywood song.
+More concerned parents may play a nursery rhyme with animated characters.
+Someone who is just not bothered may end up playing even a Bollywood song.
 While earlier mothers used to run around the house after their child to feed them, today’s mother simply turns on a cartoon channel on TV, which engages the child, and they finish eating their food in no time.

 Rahul, working in a multinational in Gurgaon has a 2 year old son, says “ Whenever we go out to eat dinner with friends or family, I just switch on a cartoon on my smartphone, which engages my child for 2-3 hours, enough for us to peacefully finish our meal and also interact with my friends”.
 Rahul in fact also says that his kid is smart enough to take his phone, enter the code, click on the Youtube icon and search for his favorite animated films.

 Yes, technology has penetrated the schools but we need to look at how it is being used.
 Smart boards have replaced blackboards.
 Marker pens have replaced chalk.
 You see here, that only the tools have changed, the way a teacher is engaging with the child is still the same.
 Multi-media content has made classrooms a little interesting but not every child in the class may like or get excited by the same content.
 Remember, while some children are listening to nursery rhymes at home, some are growing up on animated cartoons and some other on Bollywood songs and many others are in fact growing up playing games on their parent’s smartphones.